ember-learn/guides-source/guides/release/upgrading/editions.md

 ## What is Ember Octane?

-Over the past few years, many new features have been added to Ember with the goal of finally introducing a new programming model for the framework.
+Over the past few years, many new features have been added to Ember with the goal of introducing a new programming model for the framework.
-This new model brings major gains in productivity and performance, via minor (non-breaking) releases.
+This new model brings major gains in productivity and performance, incrementally via a series of minor (non-breaking) releases.
-This allows for new apps to have the best features enabled automatically, while teams working on big apps can migrate over time, while still keeping their apps up-to-date with the latest release.
+This allows for new apps to have the best features enabled automatically, while teams working on existing apps can migrate over time, while still keeping their apps up-to-date with the latest release.

 Here are some of the core features in Octane: